MicrosoftLearning/mslearn-ai-studio/Instructions/Exercises/04b-finetune-model.md

 ---
 lab:
-    title: 'Fine-tune a language model'
+  title: Fine-tune a language model
-    description: 'Learn how to use your own training data to fine-tune a model and customize its behavior.'
+  description: Learn how to use your own training data to fine-tune a model and customize its behavior.
   level: 300
   duration: 90
+  islab: true
 ---

 # Fine-tune a language model